Jeremy Peter Green is a fourth-generation Jewish lawyer who helps businesses protect and expand their brands as an entrepreneurship attorney.

 Green is based in Lower Manhattan in New York City.
 Green formerly served as outside General Counsel for Lesbians Who Tech and in-house General Counsel and Webmaster for Teamsters Local 922 in Washington, DC.

 Should I Trademark My Amazon Brand?

 What is the Amazon Brand Registry?

 Disclaimer: This post arguably constitutes legal advice and in a way I am your lawyer now.
 At the end of this post, I will no longer be your lawyer, unless I already was before.

-Amazon has recently changed its standards for their Brand Registry, which is the in-house trademark database they maintain for sellers.
-This is the main resource Amazon sellers have for stopping people who counterfeit and infringe on their brands.
-Indeed, I’ve been getting so many clients who sell on Amazon in the past few months that I’ve decided to make it a major part of my trademark filing practice.
+Amazon has recently changed its standards for becoming a member of their Brand Registry, which is the main resource Amazon sellers have for stopping people who counterfeit and infringe on their brands.
+In part because of these changes, I’ve been getting so many clients who sell on Amazon in the past few months that I’ve decided to make it a major part of my trademark filing practice.

 Unfortunately, Amazon has made it much harder to get on their Brand Registry and stop other sellers from stealing your brand name.
 The roughest thing about it is that Amazon only seems to recognize trademarks that are fully registered, and not ones that are still in the process of being registered.
 The smallest amount of time you can hope for between filing of the application and registration of the trademark is eight months, and that’s when everything goes right.